15.1. Data Types

 MAP(ARRAY['foo', 'bar'], ARRAY[1, 2])

-A structure made up of named fields.
-The fields may be of any SQL type, and are accessed with field reference operator
+A structure made up of fields that allows mixed types.
+The fields may be of any SQL type.

 CAST(ROW(1, 2.0) AS ROW(x BIGINT, y DOUBLE))